yoanndelattre/Windows-Deployer-KVM-App/README.md

 To use the application you must register the Access key, the Secret key and the project ID.

-***Important: The keys are not saved on a remote server but directly in the browser with the Local Storage function.***
+***Important: The keys are not saved on a remote server but directly in the browser with the Local Storage function.
+To delete these keys, click on the "Remove Keys" button***

 &nbsp;